-When redoing your lawn there are now many options of how to accomplish this.
-But which one is right for you?
-The answer is simply that it just depends.
-If you have bare spots or thinning in areas, seeding might be the better option.
-If your lawn has been completely destroyed, it would be easier to start over with a newly sodded lawn.
+When revamping your lawn there are many options of to choose from including grass seeds, sod and grass plugs.
+This may leave you wondering which option is right for you!
+The short answer: it just depends.
+If you have bare spots or thinning in areas, seed might be the better option.
+If your lawn has been destroyed, it would be easier to start over with a newly sodded lawn.

 These are a few other factors to take into consideration when making your choice:

 - What kind of grass do you want?

 - How much time do you have?

 If you are redoing an area with a few damaged spots or bare spots, you could use grass plugs and let them fill in.
 But if you have a rather large area, seed or sod would be more practical.
 You can use our Sod Calculator found on our website to decipher how large your area is.

 One of the most important questions when it comes to redoing your lawn is how much will it cost.
 Plugs and grass seed are cheaper options upfront.
 Keep in mind that these options could end up costing the same, if not more, due to the maintenance they require.

 What Type of Grass are You Looking For?